To set the context of this blog, let me cite a relatable situation.

 “I must compete with other passengers to grab the seat as soon as its available.”

-This very feeling that something (a resource) isn’t enough for everyone and will be over by the time your turn comes up is also known as the Poor Mentality or the Scarcity Mindset.
+This very feeling that something (a resource) isn’t enough for everyone and will be over by the time your turn comes up is also known as the Scarcity Mindset.
 And this is exactly what most of us suffer from.

 But wait it only gets worse from here.